 The Neale-Silva Young Artists’ Competition was established to recognize young Wisconsin performers of classical music who demonstrate an exceptionally high level of artistry.
 It is supported by a grant from the estate of the late University of Wisconsin Madison professor Eduardo Neale-Silva, a classical music enthusiast who was born in Talca, Chile and came to the United States in 1925.

 Conservatory of Music

 Lawrence University, "Lawrence University Pianist, Quintet Earn Top Honors in State Music Competition" (2012).
 Press Releases.
-Paper 180.
+180.